 As a digital nomad living in Mexico, though, that’s actually pretty great.
 The minimum wage here is around $6 per day.
-The cost of living in Puerto Vallarta is low enough that I can live comfortably working on the Chinese platforms in the morning and Langu in the afternoon.
+The cost of living in Puerto Vallarta is low enough that I can live comfortably.

 So far, it’s been a great cultural exchange working with Langu.
 I’ve really enjoyed getting to know more about my students and their cultures.
 I have students from Poland, Italy, France, Morocco, and Argentina, so I get to learn a lot from them as well!

-Now that summer is here, I’m taking some specialized TEFL courses through BridgeTEFL to get a certificate for teaching Business English and IELTS Test Prep so I can raise my rates even more.
+Last summer, I took some specialized TEFL courses through BridgeTEFL to get a certificate for teaching Business English and IELTS Test Prep so I could raise my rates even more.
 My goal is to reach an average hourly rate of $20.

 How to Apply with Langu

 Ready to apply with Langu?
 Here’s how to get started: